The new speakeasy: Uber Eats has turned into a rogue cocktail bar

 “We are the one who are facing the law when it comes to this,” he said.
 “I think the Uber app is the one that should be responsible for checking who is the customer or how [old they are]. … It really should be the responsibility of the company, not the driver.”

 Eats in particular has taken on a new importance at Uber, where the company’s traditional ride-hailing business has nearly evaporated.
-CEO Dara Khosrowshahi said on a call with investors last month that trips on the ride app had declined 60 to 70 percent in the markets hit hardest by the Coronavirus.
+CEO Dara Khosrowshahi said on a call with investors last month that trips on the ride app had declined 60 to 70 percent in the markets hit hardest by the coronavirus.
 Eats, on the other hand, had record days this month in some markets, according to people familiar with the matter.

 Uber discloses 3,000 reports of sexual assault on U.S. rides last year in its long-awaited safety study

-Postmates, DoorDash and Caviar each allow alcohol delivery, but heavily monitor it through their apps, including requiring drivers to scan ID cards, collect signatures in some cases, and safely transport alcoholic beverages so they are not in violation of open container laws.
+Postmates, DoorDash and Caviar allow alcohol delivery but heavily monitor it through their apps, including requiring drivers to scan ID cards, collect signatures in some cases and safely transport alcoholic beverages so they are not in violation of open-container laws.
 On Postmates, for example, sellers are required to specially input their alcohol products into a portal so they automatically flag an identification check when they’re selected.

-Mattie Magdovitz, a spokeswoman for DoorDash and DoorDash-owned Caviar, said that while to-go cocktails were a new addition to the apps, minimal changes were required for the apps since they were already set up for alcohol deliveries.
-The apps waived their signature requirement to encourage social distancing practices by avoiding touching, but are still scanning IDs.
-Postmates instructs drivers not to deliver to anyone who is under 21 or appears intoxicated, and hinges its deliveries on the recipient being present.
+Mattie Magdovitz, a spokeswoman for DoorDash and DoorDash-owned Caviar, said that while to-go cocktails were a new addition to the apps, minimal changes were required because the apps were already set up for alcohol deliveries.
+The apps waived their signature requirement to encourage social distancing practices by avoiding touching, but they are still scanning IDs.
+Postmates instructs drivers not to deliver to anyone who is under 21 or who appears intoxicated, and hinges its deliveries on the recipient being present.

-The most responsible companies have worked directly with the state to devise systems to ensure they are in clear compliance with the rules, said Jacob Appelsmith, director of the California department of Alcoholic Beverage Control, the state regulator with a broad array of enforcement powers.
+The most responsible companies have worked directly with the state to devise systems to ensure they are in clear compliance with the rules, said Jacob Appelsmith, director of the California Department of Alcoholic Beverage Control, the state regulator with a broad array of enforcement powers.
 He declined to name which companies.

 California officials last month eased regulations on to-go alcohol orders, allowing home delivery of alcoholic beverages provided they were transported in delivery drivers’ trunks and did not come in containers such as cups with straw openings.
 The courier is also supposed to verify the recipient’s ID upon delivery.
 The cocktails and mixed drinks also have to be ordered with food.

-The Washington Post ordered a half dozen cocktails from Uber Eats in the Bay Area over the past week.
+The Post ordered a half-dozen cocktails from Uber Eats in the Bay Area over the past week.
 Most of the drinks came ready for consumption in clear plastic cups, in violation of to-go alcohol delivery guidelines specified by state officials.
-The plastic cups typically had a hole for a straw on their lids, with a piece of tape over the opening.
+The plastic cups typically had a hole for a straw in their lids, with a piece of tape over the opening.
 And drivers left the drinks at the door without carding recipients.
 The drinks were ordered without food.

 The ABC’s Appelsmith said that arrangement did not satisfy even the state’s relaxed guidelines on alcohol delivery.

-Note: Update: California's Department of Alcoholic Beverage Control conducts investigation based on Washington Post report